adityabansal98/link-back-ai/README.md

 ## How It Works

 1. **Sign In:** Authenticate with Google via Clerk
-2. **Upload Connections:** Upload your LinkedIn connections CSV file (or use previously saved connections)
+2. **Upload Connections:** Upload your LinkedIn connections CSV file
+   - If signed in, connections are automatically parsed and saved to your profile
+   - Previously saved connections are automatically loaded when you sign in
 3. **Enter Your Goal:** Describe what you want to achieve (e.g., "I want to connect with founders in the healthcare space")
+   - The input field includes a typing animation with example goals for inspiration
 4. **AI Analysis:** The app uses Google Gemini to extract relevant keywords, roles, industries, and exclusions from your goal
 5. **Smart Matching:** Connections are filtered and ranked based on:
    - Keyword matches in position, company, and other fields